jalberse/UTDAlexa/README.md

 Use an AWS Lambda with handler.zip for code and index.handler as the handler.
 Create intents as necessary.

-**This was built for HackUTD, docomentation might come or it might not**
+**This was built for HackUTD, documentation might come or it might not**